codee-com/open-catalog/Glossary/Locality-of-reference.md

 Writing code that makes efficient use of vectorization is essential to write performant code for modern hardware.
-For example, loop fission enables splitting an non-vectorizable loop into two or more loops.
+For example, loop fission enables splitting a non-vectorizable loop into two or more loops.
 The goal of the fission is to isolate the statements preventing the vectorization into a dedicated loop.
 By doing this, we enable vectorization in the rest of the loop, which can lead to speed improvements.
 Note loop fission introduces overheads (e.g. loop control